Music Television Done Perfectly: 5 Television Shows Who Used Music to Convey Their Stories Right

 Grey's Anatomy (2005-present)- The show has four soundtrack albums to its name and makes excellent use of mostly alternative/pop songs to demonstrate the characters' feelings of fear and pressure.
 Anatomy made stellar use of The Fray's "How to Save a Life" to show how the show's main doctors worked effortlessly to save their patients' lives as well as their own.
 The show even did a risky musical episode with the doctors singing to songs that have been on the show in the past.
 It was a bizarre idea, but the cast somehow pulled it off last season perfectly.

-Glee (2009-2011)- A musical show about a group of talented high school students and their teachers.
+Glee (2009-2015)- A musical show about a group of talented high school students and their teachers.
 The show featured some talented guest stars (Idina Menzel and Gwyneth Paltrow) and some great cast additions that are too many to count.
 They've covered Madonna, Katy Perry and even Rocky Horror Picture Show.
-There are countless soundtracks albums available and the show is only in its third season!
+There are countless soundtracks albums available from the course of the show's run.
+Despite some missteps and a few awkward marketing ploys, the show used some catchy tunes that would have any cynic singing along to them.
 Watch the show and dare yourself not to sing along to the music.

 In the end, good music makes audiences want to stick around and see what the show is all about.
 Okay, the teenage subject matter of ABC Family's Pretty Little Liars might be off-putting to some, but the theme song done by The Pierces which showcased how secrets can kill.
 Another memorable song would be True Blood's theme song "Bad Things" from Jace Everett set to a cruel and violent supernatural Southern backdrop.
 Very creepy and twisted indeed.
 Listen to these songs and dare yourself not to watch these shows from start to finish.
 Now that's definitely a challenge that should be just that.